gregzanch/matlab-bridge/README.md

 This package acts as a middle man between node.js and Matlab.
 You can interact with Matlab through a `Session`, which is simply a wrapper around Matlab's REPL

+## Prerequisites

+Before using `matlab-bridge`, you should have [jsonlab](https://github.com/fangq/jsonlab) installed as a Matlab toolbox.
+You can download the latest release from [jsonlab's release page](https://github.com/fangq/jsonlab/releases).

 ## Getting started

 Add `matlab-bridge` to your node.js project.